-Video interviewing has become a critical component of talent acquisition.
+With the continued rise of remote work, video interviewing has become a critical component of talent acquisition.
 In our 2018 report with HR.com, The Pivot to Video and Interview Platforms, just over half of all organizations surveyed reported using some form of video interviewing.

-Video interviews offer an opportunity to decrease countless challenges and frustrations by improving communication and collaboration for the entire hiring team.
+Video interviews offer an opportunity to decrease countless challenges and frustrations by improving communication and collaboration across the entire hiring team.
 Here’s a breakdown of how video interviews succeed in getting your team on the same page and prevent hiring process missteps:

 For example, while discussing the attributes of a potential hire, it becomes clear certain elements were not translated accurately from one evaluation to the next.
 At the critical point of making a final decision, you find a fellow hiring manager is thinking of an entirely different person.

 Video interviews enable everyone on the hiring team to review the exact same interview and post clear comments where everyone can see, removing this confusion from the equation.
-You can also pull up the interview — whether live or one-way — to review together.
+You can also pull up the interview — whether live or one-way — to review together virtually.
 This ensures agreement about which candidates to advance by getting feedback from all stakeholders.